Skip to Content

 Check Your Wi-Fi Signal

-First, assess where your router is placed, and whether or not it is blocked by thick walls, electric items, heated devices, etc, causing a weak connection due to interfering with your router’s radio signals.
-If it’s blocked, move it for better internet coverage.
+First, assess where your router is placed and whether or not it is blocked by thick walls, electric items, heated devices, etc, causing a weak or no connection due to interfering with your router’s radio signals.
+If so, move it for better internet coverage.

 It might be worth buying a connection extender.
-Essentially, they work as a bridge between Wi-Fi routers and wireless devices out of the Wi-Fi router’s range.
-Thus, extending the range of signal Wi-Fi routers transmit.
+Essentially, they work as a bridge between Wi-Fi routers and wireless devices outside the router’s range, extending the range of the signal Wi-Fi routers transmit.

 Connect Router to Your Master Socket

-Master sockets help diagnose broadband issues due to gaining the best speeds.
-Signal is typically lost through other connections.
-So, if not connected to your master socket already, find your master socket in your household (most likely at the front of your house) and plug your router into it.
+Master sockets help diagnose broadband issues by gaining the best speeds.
+The signal is typically lost through other connections.
+So, if you are not connected to your master socket already, find it in your household (most likely at the front of your house) and plug your router into it.

-If you don’t already connect your Plusnet router to your master socket, try connecting it with all other devices removed.
-If the issue is resolved, then add the equipment back, one device at a time, to see which could be potentially causing Plusnet not to get minimum speeds.
+If you haven’t already connected your Plusnet router to your master socket, try connecting it with all other devices removed.
+If this fixes the issue, then add the equipment back, one device at a time, to see which could be potentially causing the router to not get minimum speeds.

 Change Your Wi-Fi Details

-Is Plusnet not getting minimum speeds still?
-Ensure to change your password when troubleshooting your broadband.
-Neighbors may be logged into your account, eating away at your data, or other security issues may arise due to not being secure.
+Ensure that you change your password when troubleshooting your broadband.
+If your password is not secure, neighbors may be logging into your account, eating away at your data, or other security issues may arise.

-If you are unsure of your Wi-Fi details, your username and passcode can easily be found at the back of the router if not already changed.
+If you are unsure of your Wi-Fi details, you can easily find your username and passcode at the back of the router.
+Then log in to your router dashboard, change the password, and see if the speed improves.

 Factory Reset Your Router

-Thankfully, Plusnet saves the hassle of updating routers by automatically updating the devices itself.
-However, it’s advised to factory reset your router when facing Plusnet not getting minimum speeds.
+Thankfully, Plusnet saves the hassle of updating routers by automatically updating the devices.
+But you can factory reset your router when it is not getting minimum speeds.
 All you need to do is push a paper clip or similar object into the reset hole at the back of the device and keep it pushed in for at least 30 seconds.
 Now, it will reset to its original settings.

 External Faults